isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09d-bonded-truck-scheme.md

 ## What is it?

-The Bonded Truck Scheme (BTS) allows qualified companies to handle time-sensitive goods* between the land checkpoints and Free Trade Zones (FTZs), under a simplified Customs permit, for subsequent re-export or release into customs territory.
+The Bonded Truck Scheme (BTS) allows qualified companies to handle time-sensitive goods* between the land checkpoints and Free Trade Zones (FTZs), under a simplified customs permit, for subsequent re-export or release into customs territory.

 *The term “goods” under BTS refers to all goods (including parcels).